marksull/fmcapi/README.md

  **with FMC(host='192.168.11.15', username='admin', password='Admin123', autodeploy=False) as fmc:**
 Then either code away referencing the fmc variable to get to the internal methods of the FMC class **or** utilize the various class objects to ease your coding needs.

+**Note #1:  Check out the TestingUsersScript.py file for ideas on how to use fmcapi (until I get around to writing documentation).**

+**Note #2:  You can directly send requests to the FMC via the send_to_api() method in the FMC class.
+This allows you to access any of the API features of the FMC.**

 # ToDos
 * Move the create_acp_rules FMC method into a class object in the api_objects module.
 * Build a complete system for all FMC API accessible objects (feature parity).
 * **Most importantly:** Write better how-to instructions.
 (Anyone willing to help?)
+* Too many to list.
+By my rough guess I'd say that only 25% of the features of the FMC's API are available via pre-built classes.